Eli Manning At Center Of False Memorabilia Probe, Star Quarterback Faces Upcoming Trial

-New York Giants star quarterback Eli Manning faces an upcoming trial where he is accused of being at the center of a fake, game-worn memorabilia racket.
+New York Giants star quarterback Eli Manning is facing an upcoming trial where he is accused of being at the center of a fake, game-worn memorabilia racket.

 The Giants and a team equipment manager are also named as defendants in the suit.

-The email was included in a Bergen County (N.J.)
-Superior Court filing made by plaintiffs Michael Jakab, Eric Inselberg and Sean Godown.
+The email was included in a Bergen County (New Jersey) Superior Court filing made by plaintiffs Michael Jakab, Eric Inselberg, and Sean Godown.
 The trio first filed suit three years ago.

 The email exchanged between Manning and Skiba was allegedly sent by Manning back on April 27, 2010.
 The communication was initiated after Manning was instructed by longtime marketing agent Alan Zucker to come up with some equipment to satisfy his obligation to sports memorabilia company Steiner Sports.

-According to ESPN, the plaintiffs’ lawyer Brian Brook contends though the scheme was an elaborate one, the email directly tied Manning to the plan to pass off and sell the equipment as authentically game used.
+According to ESPN, the plaintiffs’ lawyer, Brian Brook, contends though the scheme was an elaborate one, the email directly tied Manning to the plan to pass off and sell the equipment as authentically game used.
 Brook added that the email was found in around 200 pages of legal discovery ultimately released by Manning’s legal team.

-The suit goes on to allege that Manning was not only aware of the scheme, but was part of its creation.
-Meanwhile, the Giants have been deemed as complicit because at some point team officials allegedly deleted the correspondence from their accounts.
+The suit goes on to allege that Manning was not only aware of the scheme but was part of its creation.
+Meanwhile, the Giants have been deemed as complicit, because at some point, team officials allegedly deleted the correspondence from their accounts.

 “The email, taken out of context, was shared with the media by an unscrupulous memorabilia dealer and his counsel who for years has been seeking to leverage a big payday,” McCarter & English, the law firm representing the Giants in the case, said in a statement.
 “The email predates any litigation, and there was no legal obligation to store it on the Giants server.
 Eli Manning is well known for his integrity and this is just the latest misguided attempt to defame his character.”